-In addition, the user can manually override the configured attack detectors to either force or prevent attack filtering in a particular situation (using the attack-filter (Privileged Exec) (on page 2-22) command).
+In addition, the user can manually override the configured attack detectors to either force or prevent attack filtering in a particular situation (using the attack-filter force-filter | dont-filter (on page 2-22) command).

 By default, specific-IP detection is enabled for all attack types.
 You can configure specific IP detection to be enabled or disabled for a specific, defined situation only, depending on the following options: